stephen-dorris/ImageTools/README.md

 # ImageTool
-(All picture belong to Stephen Dorris)
+(All pictures belong to Stephen Dorris)

-imagetool is a package that has model, view and controller packages that allow a user to process and generate new images based on the user specifications.
+imagetools is a package that has uses an MVC arcitechure for processs and generate new images based on the user specifications.

 ## Model